Arnold Skaaland

 Arnold Skaaland (January 21, 1925 – March 13, 2007) was an American professional wrestler and professional wrestling manager.

 Following a stint in the United States Marine Corps during World War II, Skaaland began wrestling in 1946 under his real name.
 Given the nickname “Golden Boy,” he became a part of the World Wide Wrestling Federation in 1963, and in 1967, won the WWWF United States Tag Team Championship with Spiros Arion.

-In 1978, Skaaland retired from in-ring competition and transitioned into a manager; unlike normal managers, he managed faces instead of heels.
-Skaaland's most notable clients include Bruno Sammartino and Bob Backlund.
-He later became a road agent for the WWF once he stopped managing, and was inducted into the WWF Hall of Fame in 1994.
+In 1978, Skaaland retired from in-ring competition and transitioned into a manager; unlike most managers, he managed faces instead of heels.
+Skaaland's most notable clients included Bruno Sammartino and Bob Backlund.
+Skaaland later became a road agent for the WWF, and was inducted into the WWF Hall of Fame in 1994.

 Early life

 Skaaland served in the U.S. Marines during World War II.
 After a short-lived attempt to make a living through boxing, he decided to become a professional wrestler.